-This section describes the features in each module of Juniper Paragon Automation Release 21.1.
+This section describes the features in each module of Paragon Automation Release 21.1.

 Graphical User Interface (GUI)

-The Paragon Automation platform uses a Web-based GUI.
-The GUI integrates Paragon Pathfinder, Paragon Planner, Paragon Insights, and EMS components together into a single pane of glass.
+Paragon Automation platform uses a web-based GUI.
+The GUI integrates Paragon Pathfinder, Paragon Insights, and EMS components together into a Single Pane of Glass.

-Menus navigable through the collapsible left-nav bar.
-You can expand and collapse submenus on the left-nav bar within the same horizontal space.
+You can access navigation menus through the collapsible left-nav bar.
+Sub-menus on the left-nav bar are expandable and collapsible within the same horizontal space.

-You can mark pages that you frequently visit as Favorites.
-To mark a page as a favorite, click the star icon on the right corner of each page.
+You can mark pages that you frequently visit to Favorites.
+To mark a page as favorite, click the star icon on the right corner of each page.

 You can fully customize the dashboard with widgets (also known as dashlets) from each installed module.

-The following are the element management system (EMS) capabilities of the base platform:
+The following are the Element Management System (EMS) capabilities that are included with the platform: